XKoutax/MyDaggerTest2/README.md

 The code should still work after doing these changes.
 This basicaly means for dagger that __whenever__ we need an ```int```, it will use this ```int provideHorsePower()``` method.
 Note that this don't mention using it for the ```horsePower``` variable alone, but for any integer.
 Dagger will only care about the return type.

 And now that we have have separated ```@Provides``` horsepower from the dieselEngine, we should separate them in different modules, so we could use them independently from each other.
-Instead of doing that however, we'll take a look at a different approach..